The Basics

 Build Mode is your hands-on development partner:

-Writes and executes code directly on your machine
+Writes and executes code

 Installs packages and sets up development environments